 - Check out the best gaming laptops and best cheap gaming laptops

-- Once you've got your gear, see the best PC games and best gaming mouse pages
+- Once you've got your gear, see our best PC games and best gaming mouse pages

 Upgrading can be nerve-racking, because you're not totally sure what kind of performance you're getting.
 However, we recently pitted the last-gen GTX 1080 GPU against the RTX 2080 GPU and found that the latest card is a welcome improvement over its predecessor.
 In addition to the boost in power, you get the latest ray-tracing and DLSS technology, which will future-proof your laptop when more games flood in that support the tech.
 Check out the best gaming deals if you're looking for something in your budget.
 Recently, we tested the Asus ROG Zephyrus G14 with the new AMD Ryzen CPU, and it completely whooped Intel on gaming laptop battery life.

 Now that RTX 2080 Super chips have been revealed, stay tuned for a entire page covering those laptops as well.
 Here are some RTX 2080 Super laptops that we recently reviewed: Acer Predator Triton 500 (2020), Alienware m15 R3, Alienware m17 R3, MSI GS66 Stealth, Razer Blade Pro 17 (2020), Asus ROG Zephyrus Duo 15 and Lenovo Legion 7i.

 What are the best RTX 2080 gaming laptops?